Why Years of Experience Aren’t Enough in Contact Centre Management

 The best Contact Centre folks recognize the management of the Customer ecosystem as a business discipline.
 No different than finance or engineering.

-And rather than talking about how many ‘years of experience’ they have, they talk about the impact they’ve made for stakeholders across Customers, Employees and the Organization at large.
+The best leaders don’t talk about how many years they’ve been around.
+They talk about the impact they’ve created — for Customers, Employees, and the Organization at large.

 And that’s a cool thing.